 Former President Matthew Becherer promoted within International Speedway Corporation

-“This is a well-deserved promotion for Al and something he has prepared for his entire professional career,” Chitwood said.
-“Not only does he bring extensive industry and company knowledge to this position, but more importantly a great deal of leadership to the Homestead-Miami Speedway team.
-He is an outstanding ambassador for motorsports, not just in the Miami area, but nationally as well.
-Al is someone who possesses an extraordinary amount of passion and energy, and he is the perfect fit for this role.”
+“This is a well-deserved promotion for Al and something he has prepared for his entire professional career,” ISC chief operating officer Joie Chitwood III said.
+“Not only does he bring extensive industry and company knowledge to this position, but more importantly a great deal of leadership of the Homestead-Miami Speedway team.”